Base Managers and Port Agents Management

 • Regional Fleet Oversight: Assign specific yachts to specific bases, allowing base managers to oversee local check-ins, check-outs, and turnaround maintenance.

-• Port Agent Coordination: Track the services provided by third-party agents, such as berth bookings, fuel bunkering, provisioning, and customs clearance.
+• Port Agent Coordination: Track services provided by third-party agents, including berth bookings, fuel bunkering, provisioning, and customs clearance.

-• Standardized SOPs (Standard Operating Procedures): Centralize hand-over protocols so that a guest experience at a base in the South of France is identical to one in the British Virgin Islands.
+• Standardized SOPs (Standard Operating Procedures): Centralize handover protocols so that the guest experience at a base in the South of France is identical to that at a base in the British Virgin Islands.

 • Localized Financial Tracking: Monitor local port fees, agency commissions, and base-specific operational expenses to ensure regional profitability.